mkdadothman/csv2ufs/README.md

 The metadata string is discarded during conversion.
 Since the metadata appended to the CSV files can cause issues with other software (reading in Matlab for example), this is currently considered a feature. ;)

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+A copy of the GNU General Public License is included in the file COPYING, or found at [http://www.gnu.org/licenses/].